 Vegetation, both terrestrial and aquatic, is also a good indicator of the ph of the water.
 Heather and mixed conifer and deciduous trees indicate more acidic water.
 Wild meadows will be generally neutral to alkaline while farm land may be the same but the addition of fertiliser or lime used by farmers leeching into the water can have a significant effect on the "fertility" of the water which works right though the food chain.

 Weed beds, lily pads and rushes provide microhabitats for food species and refuge for fry.
-Trout will always loiter near weeds for food and for their own safety, it’s not just angler who want to eat them.
+Trout will always loiter near weeds for food and for their own safety, it’s not just anglers who want to eat them.

-Inflow streams are always worth exploring especially if there is bit of a spate food will be washed into the loch.
+Inflow streams are always worth exploring especially if there is bit of a spate, food will be washed into the loch.
 In warm weather the cooler, better oxygenated stream water is also attractive to the trout, never ignore an inflow no matters how small.

 Look for features: fallen trees, fencing in the water, large rocks, gravel banks, sand banks, bays and inlets.
 Trout like to cruise around features where the extra nooks and crannies provide shelter and food.